FelipenerySilva/Sales_Data-Analysis-with-SQL/README.md

 Aggregate data; and<br />

-Perform complex analysis using CTE and Rank.
+Perform complex analysis using CTE and Rank.<br />

+### Conclusion:<br />

+I have always enjoyed working with SQL and I was impressed with its capability to perform queries in large datasets.
+Working with SSMS was easy and really helped to optimize my queries and speed data processing.